arisGio/webpack/README.md

 --> in this example we want to have sass files here, and have webpack compile our SASS or have the loader do it

 npm i -D sass style-loader css-loader sass-loader --> you can use node sass, but probably is deprecated now, maybe it's DART SASS

+before we add our loaders --> create a sass file
+& bring that into index.js